EavOutDom/react-native-code-push-custom-server-example/README.md

 #### Build

 > assume this already complete setup for build app.
-You have build 2 app one is for staging and another one is for release.
+You have to build 2 app one is for staging and another one is for production.

 For build on android device run: